Sickness benefit (sykepenger) comes partly from your employer and partly from NAV.

 Sickness benefits (sykepenger)

-Sickness benefit can replace your income when you are unable to work due to illness or injury.
+Replaces your income when you are unable to work due to illness or injury.

 In principle, you cannot receive sickness benefit (sykepenger) while you are in school.
 If you are able to study full-time, NAV assumes that you can also work.
 However, there are some cases where you may be entitled to money from NAV while studying.